-11.2.
 Armed Forces Personnel

-Applicants that have served in the regular or reserve forces within the last 5 years from the date of application will be awarded additional preference within the band awarded.
+Applicants that have served in the regular or reserve forces within the last 5 years from the date of application will be awarded additional preference within the band awarded that reflects their housing circumstances.

 12. Bedroom Eligibility